gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Cpp source set should include only files with a C++ extension.
 - C source set should include only files with a C extension.
 - Assembler source set should include only files with an assembler extension.
+- Don't fail if assembler/C++/C compiler is not available if they are not required.

 ## Story: Build a binary from assembler source files